innodev-au/innodev-appianfunctions-markupgen/README.md

 ## Compiling

-Use the Maven project in your IDE.
-In order for the project to compile, you will need to copy Appian JAR files to the internalRepoOnly folder.
-You will also need to edit the POM.xml file to set the right Appian compile version to properly reference the Appian files.
+- Use the Maven project in your IDE.
+- In order for the project to compile, you will need to copy Appian JAR files to the internalRepoOnly folder.
+You will need to grab them from a local Appian installation.
+Due to licensing restrictions, these files can't be added to this public repository.
+- You will also need to edit the POM.xml file to set the right _Appian compile version_ to properly reference the Appian libraries.